 Seeking a lawyer with collaborative divorce experience is crucial, as they understand the process thoroughly.
 They likely have access to and relationships with experts that you can utilize to help with several aspects of the divorce process.

-Contact our office today at (213) 351-1000 to learn how we can best assist you.
+Call or contact our office today to learn how we can best assist you.
 We offer a free 15-minute discovery session to understand your situation better, help determine whether a collaborative divorce is a realistic option for you, and help you know the next steps.

 We have helped multiple families over the years and are confident that we can help you, too.